-Table 13.
-Options for restoring a full virtual machine in a cluster setup

-Ontion Description Option Description Recover virtual machine under vCenter To restore a full virtual machine or one or more virtual disks, select this option.
-Allocate Resource Pool Path A resource pool represents the CPU and memory resources that are available to an ESXi Server Host or a cluster of hosts.
+Recover virtual machine to vCenter

+To restore a virtual machine or one or more virtual drives to the same vCenter Server or a different one, select this option.

+Alternate Resource Pool Path

+A resource pool represents the processor and memory resources that are available to an ESXi Server Host or a cluster of hosts.
 These resources are made available to the individual virtual machines controlled by the host.
 Resource pools can be configured in terms of absolute minimum and maximum quantities or relative shares.
 To run a virtual machine, it must be allocated a resource pool.

 By default, a virtual machine is allocated to its original resource pool during restore.
 To allocate a virtual machine to an alternate resource pool, specify the target resource pool in this box.
+Use the following format to specify the resource pool:

+/Pool-A/Pool-B/.../Pool<n>

-Use the following format to specify the resource pool: /Pool-A/Pool-B//Pool <n></n> Here, $Pool < n >$ is the target resource pool, $Pool - A$ is the child of the root resource pool, $Pool - B$ is the child of $Pool - A$, and so on.
+Here, Pool < n > is the target resource pool, Pool-A is the child of the root resource pool, Pool-B is the child of Pool-A, and so on.
 This format allows you to specify a resource pool at any arbitrary depth within the hierarchy.
 To allocate the virtual machine to the root resource pool, type the "/" character.

-Note the following: If you do not specify any resource pool, the virtual machine is allocated to its original resource pool (as at the time of backup).
-If you specify an invalid or inaccessible resource pool, the plug-in follows the path hierarchy backwards to find a valid resource pool.
+Note the following:

+- If you do not specify any resource pool, the virtual machine is allocated to its original resource pool (as at the time of backup). - If you specify an invalid or inaccessible resource pool, the plug-in follows the path hierarchy backwards to find a valid resource pool.
 It allocates the virtual machine to the first valid ancestor pool in the path and logs an error message.

+Alternate Datastore

-Alternate Datastore A datastore represents a storage location for virtual machine files.
+A datastore represents a storage location for virtual machine files.
 It can be a VMFS volume, directory on Network Attached Storage, or local file system path.
 A datastore is platform- and host-independent.

 To change the datastore for a virtual machine, specify the destination datastore name for the virtual machine.
 You can use this option when the original datastore is unavailable, inaccessible, or cannot hold the virtual machine due to lack of space.
 Verify that the name is correct and the datastore is accessible to the ESXi Server Host.
-When you configure an alternate datastore, all virtual disk and configuration files associated with a virtual machine are restored to a single datastore.
+When you configure an alternate datastore, all virtual drive and configuration files associated with a virtual machine are restored to a single datastore.
 Verify that the target datastore has sufficient disk space to hold the virtual machine files.

 Restore fails if the datastore is invalid or inaccessible or does not have sufficient space to store virtual machine files.

+Address

+Alternate ESXi Host By default, the plug-in enters the address for the current ESXi host in this field.
+If you want to restore the virtual machine to a different ESXi host, update the address for the ESXi host in this field.
+The host can be for the same vCenter Server or a different one.

-• Standalone ESXi Server setup: In a standalone ESXi Server setup, click the Restore virtual machine to standalone ESXi host tab, and configure the following options.
+Standalone ESXi Server setup: In a standalone ESXi Server setup, click the Restore virtual machine to standalone ESXi host tab, and configure the following options.

-Option Description Recover virtual machine to standalone ESXi host To restore a full virtual machine or one or more virtual disks, select this option.
+Option Description Recover virtual machine to standalone ESXi host To restore a virtual machine or one or more virtual drives to a standalone ESXi Server, select this option.
 Alternate Datastore To change the datastore for a virtual machine, specify the destination datastore name for the virtual machine.
 For more information about this option, see Alternate Datastore.